esquivelrs/motpy_pfas/README.md

+# This is a custom version of --> https://github.com/wmuron/motpy.git

 # motpy - simple multi object tracking library

 Project is meant to provide a simple yet powerful baseline for multiple object tracking without the hassle of writing the obvious algorithm stack yourself.